Endpoint Security

 Does Coro support Linux endpoint protection?

-Does Coro provide protection for Chromebooks as endpoints?
+Does Coro provide protection for Chromebooks as endpoint devices?

 Can Coro detect malicious scripts embedded in Word, PDF, PPT, and other documents?